 - Must hold valid temporary status in Canada

-Last but not the least, we have Germany on our list of top countries that give work permits after study to international students.
+Last but not least, we have Germany on our list of top countries that give work permits after study to international students.
 Germany having no tuition fees for international students is a lucrative opportunity for anyone seeking education abroad.
 Unlike other countries, there is no work visa in Germany, rather one can simply apply for a residence permit without visas.
 The 3 types of Residence Permits are:

-- General employment
+- General Employment

 - Specialist professional